FormalIngenieroniel/AWS-web-ETL/README.md

 ## base_datos.py

 - Manages connections to the Sakila RDS database.
-- Implements logic for the date dimension ETL, including calculations for quarter, weekday/weekend, and US holidays.
+- Defines and creates a 'usuarios' table for user management, with columns for ID, names, surnames, birth date, and password.
 - Uses Python to generate date records and integrate with Glue workflows.

 ## app.py